dotnet/msbuild/documentation/specs/static-graph.md

 The second build will:

-1. Build the library project, skipping all well-authored targets.
+1. Build the library project, skipping all targets that define inputs and outputs.
 1. Build the application project.

 But using higher-level knowledge, we can see a more-optimal build: